-Paragraph (5) obligates the notary to perform a notarial act only if the notary can communicate with the principal in the same language.
-(See CODE OF COLO.
-REGS tit.
-8, ch.
-1505-11, R. 2.3.)
-If, for example, the notary cannot understand the spoken words of the principal, a meaningful judgment about individual's competence or volition cannot be made (see the above discussions regarding Paragraphs (3) and (4)), nor could the notary administer and understand the response of the principal to any oath or affirmation that is required for proper performance of the notarial act (see §§ 2-2, 2-18, and 2-35).
-Moreover, a notary must not rely on an interpreter to communicate with the principal (cf. ARIZ.
+If neither the notary nor principal has a disability, but they cannot understand each other's spoken words because both do not speak the same native language, the notary cannot make a meaningful judgment about this individual's competence or volition (see the above discussions regarding Paragraphs (3) and (4)), nor could the notary administer and understand the response of the principal to any oath or affirmation that is required for proper performance of the notarial act (see §§ 2-2, 2-18, and 2-35).
+In such cases, a notary must not rely on a foreign language interpreter to communicate with the principal (cf. ARIZ.
 REV. STAT.
-ANN. § 41-253.F.2).
-Doing so would establish a dangerous policy.
-For any of a variety of reasons, an intermediary may not be capable or motivated to accurately represent the words of the principal or the notary.
-At any rate, it is the notary and not an interpreter or translator who must certify the facts of the notarial act in the certificate of notarial act.
+ANN. § 41-253.F.2, authorizing use of a translator).
+It is the notary and not a foreign language interpreter or translator who must certify the facts of the notarial act in the certificate of notarial act.
 Thus, the notary must witness these facts firsthand to be able to evidence them truthfully.
 A notary public who cannot adequately communicate with a principal who speaks a foreign language should refer the individual to a bilingual notary.